-Having a pension pot of £1million sounds lovely, doesn’t it?
+Having a pension fund of £1million sounds lovely, doesn’t it?
 That truly is a lot of money.
 We all dream of retiring early and doing the things we have always wanted to do.
 Indeed, a million pounds would allow that to happen.

 Well, not necessarily.